That1M8Head/.emacs.d/startup.md

 * M-x will open up the Execute Extended Command window.
 * C-g will quit out of anything.

+## Config-specific commands

+* C-c e will evaluate the current buffer as if it were Emacs Lisp.
+* C-c t will open the theme switcher.

 Enjoy your stay.